Introduction

 • amirhbagheri [at] yahoo [dot] com

-Or find me on the following platforms:
+• Or find me on the following platforms:

-From time to time, I participate in various outreach activities to disseminate scientific news within the planetary science community to a broader audience!
+Here, I post the newest updates regarding my research-related activities.
+Moreover, from time to time, I participate in various outreach activities to disseminate scientific news within the planetary science community to a broader audience!

 Elements